MatveyMalatsion/Distributed-CEP-concept/README.md

     .within(Time.seconds(20));
 ```

-Since all the methods of the builder are called sequentially, it is possible to represent any pattern as a sequence of method calls to an instance of the Pattern class.
+Since all methods of the builder are called sequentially, it is possible to represent any pattern as a sequence of method calls to an instance of the Pattern class.
 This makes it possible to simply parse patterns from JSON in Java.

 | FLINK API BUILDER METHODS | JSON representation |
 | ------ | ------ |